The Early Steps program builds a child’s strengths and teaches caregivers activities that will help the child learn and develop.

 Before beginning the Early Steps program, infants and toddlers are assessed in the following developmental domains to determine eligibility:

-Early Steps therapy is done in a natural environment.
+Early Steps services are done in a natural environment.
 Therefore, the program provides services to the family and child where they live, learn and play to support appropriate learning opportunities during everyday activities and routines.
 Most services will be held at the child’s home.

 There is no income requirement to qualify for the program and families are not charged for services.